Overview Symptoms How it happensHow is it diagnosed? Treatments

 What is Psoriasis?

-Psoriasis is a common inflammatory disease, primarily manifesting in the skin that affects men and women equally and can appear at any age.
+Psoriasis is a common inflammatory disease, primarily manifesting in the skin.
+Psoriasis affects men and women equally and can appear at any age.

 It is a chronic (long-term) condition for which there is no cure, but there are effective treatments.